US Judge Rejects Biden's Halt of Deportation After Texas Legal Challenge

 *This* was a seditious left-wing insurrection.
 And my team and I stopped it.

-Earlier in January, in one of the moves to undo Trump's migration policies, Biden issued a memorandum that directed DHS to impose “an immediate pause on removals of any noncitizen with a final order of removal [subject to limited exceptions] for 100 days".
+Earlier in January, in a move to undo Trump immigration policy, Biden issued a memorandum that directed the DHS to impose “an immediate pause on removals of any noncitizen with a final order of removal [subject to limited exceptions] for 100 days".

-Last week, Paxton took legal action against the decision, as he asserted that the move had breached the agreement between the state and the federal government.
+Last week, Paxton took legal action against the decision, asserting that the move breached an agreement between the state and the federal government.

 "Border states like Texas pay a particularly high price when the federal government fails to faithfully execute our country’s immigration laws.
 Your attempted halt on almost all deportations would increase the cost to Texas caused by illegal immigration", Paxton said in his press release on 21 January.

-The motion appeared to be the first legal action taken against the Biden administration, only six days after the inauguration of the Democratic president who vowed to scrap most of Trump's policies, particularly when it comes to immigration issues.
+The motion appeared to be the first legal action taken against the Biden administration, only six days after the inauguration of a Democratic president who has vowed to scrap most of Trump's policies, particularly in immigration.

-Texas Governor Greg Abbott supported the move to stand against the Biden initiative, saying that it "abandons the obligation to enforce federal immigration laws".
+Texas Governor Greg Abbott supported the move against the Biden initiative, saying that it "abandons the obligation to enforce federal immigration laws".

-President Biden has already started to make moves against Trump's so-called "draconian" immigration policies, particularly ordering an end to construction of the wall in Texas, where the US-Mexico border lies.
-He also mulled plans to open path for over 11 million people living in the US illegally to get the citizenship and make it easier to seek asylum in the US.
+Biden earlier made moves against Trump immigration policies, particularly ordering an end to the construction of portions of a border wall in Texas, where the US-Mexico border lies.
+The Biden administration is also mulling plans to open a path for the over 11 million undocumented people living in the US to get citizenship under the US Citizenship Act of 2021 and make it easier to seek asylum in the US.

-His predecessor slammed Biden's initiatives before the Democrat's inauguration, predicting "waves" of illegal immigrants arriving to the border in case the construction of his wall is halted.
+Trump, prior to the Democrat's inauguration, slammed Biden's initiatives, predicting "waves" of undocumented immigrants arriving to the border if the construction of his wall was halted.

-Earlier in January, a caravan of migrants from Honduras started to make its way to the United States through other countries like Guatemala and Mexico, causing major disruption at borders and prompting soldiers to hold the crowds of migrants back.
+Earlier in January, a caravan of migrants from Honduras started to make its way to the United States through other countries like Guatemala and Mexico, causing disruption at borders and prompting soldiers in transit countries to hold crowds of migrants back.

 All comments